-Editor’s Note: October is National Women’s Small Business Month, and here at Longitudes, we’re putting the focus on entrepreneurs who are getting big results out of their upstart companies.
-This is part four of an ongoing series of interviews with women small business owners.
-You can read part one here, part two here and part three here.
+Editor’s Note: We’re putting the focus on entrepreneurs who are getting big results out of their upstart companies.
+This article is part of an ongoing series of interviews with women small business owners – you can read all the interviews here.

 Maria Mendillo knew she found her professional home as soon as she walked through the door.

 Sure, it was an entry-level position.
 But it just felt right, and her faith paid off – now she’s CEO.